MohmdFo/hashbuster/README.md

-# Hash Cracker
+# Hashbuster

-Hash Cracker is a Python-based tool designed to help you crack MD5, SHA1, or SHA256 hashes using a wordlist. **This tool is intended for educational purposes and authorized security testing only.
+Hashbuster is a Python-based tool designed to help you crack MD5, SHA1, or SHA256 hashes using a wordlist. **This tool is intended for educational purposes and authorized security testing only.
 Unauthorized use is illegal and unethical.**

 ## Features